DBojneagu/PublicCam-Yolo-MobileNetSSD/README.md

 So, step by step, it would be :

 1. Download the zipfile
+1.2 Download yolov3.weights ( I could not push it into this repo, even with github LFS.
+So if you want to run the program you need to go and install yolov3.weights)
+You can downloda it from here : https://drive.google.com/file/d/1tQ5wa_kBLDst9OT4_3EENjRLvHFfkeHH/view?usp=sharing
 2. Open it using a code editor ( i'm going to show it using PyCharm )
 3. Install the needed packages by going into the terminal, and typing :